Opentrons/opentrons/api/docs/v2/new_pipette.rst

 speed limits take effect for both pipettes and all motions.
-These can be set for the ``X`` (left-and-right gantry motion), ``Y`` (forward-and-back gantry motion), ``Z`` (left pipette up-and-down motion), and ``A`` (right pipette up-and-down motion) using :py:attr:`.ProtocolContext.max_speeds`.
+These can be set for the ``X`` (left-and-right gantry motion), ``Y`` (forward-and-back gantry motion), ``Z`` (left pipette up-and-down motion), and ``A`` (right pipette up-and-down motion) using :py:obj:`.ProtocolContext.max_speeds`.
 This works like a dictionary, where the keys are axes, assigning to a key sets a max speed, and deleting a key or setting it to ``None`` resets that axis's limit to the default: